Sugar(s) is one of the hottest and most misunderstood topics in the field of nutrition today.

 The 4 Types Of Sugar(s)-Containing Foods

-Type #1 – Naturally occurring sugars in nutrient dense foods
+Type #1 – Naturally occurring sugars in nutrient dense aka ” healthy” foods

-Examples: Whole Fruits & vegetables, unsweetened dairy & dairy alternatives.
+Examples: Particularly whole Fruits & vegetables, but also unsweetened dairy & dairy alternatives.

 Guidance: The great majority of people should not think twice about the sugar content of these foods.
-Not because there is anything special or different about naturally occurring sugars in themselves, but because these sugars come packaged with a host of vitamins, minerals and fibre which you simply cannot be without, especially in the case of fruits and vegetables.
+Not because there is anything special or different about naturally occurring sugars themselves, but because these sugars come packaged with a host of vitamins, minerals, antioxidants and fibre which you simply cannot live healthily without, especially in the case of fruits and vegetables.

 Type #2 – Added sugars in nutrient-dense foods that might otherwise be perceived as healthy